buckioh1/Franklin/README.md

 # Franklin
 ## Eric Schmidt

-This repository is to document and store all assignments completed at Franklin University for the Master's of Science Data Analytics program.
+This repository is to document and store assignments associated with the Franklin University Master's of Science Data Analytics program.
-I am including more information in the README file in an attempt to understand how branches work in GitHub.